Interested in securing your property with a strong but attractive roller shutter? That’s an excellent idea!

 Roller shutters are a great way to increase the value of your home while also improving thermal efficiency, privacy, security, and aesthetic appeal.
 That’s a lot for a single upgrade.
 Yet these benefits only apply once you choose the right kind of roller shutters made from the best possible material.

 We’re going to look at the different roller shutter materials so you know which ones are suitable for your specific circumstances.

 #1 – Aluminium shutters

 Aluminium is one of the most popular roller shutter materials, and with good reason.
 Aluminium is light, strong, and resistant to corrosion.
-This is pretty much everything you could possibly look for in terms of roller shutters.
+This is pretty much everything you could possibly look for in terms of roller panels.

 There are also multiple customisation options (though this stands for most materials) and lots of powder coating options.
 One of the reasons this is so popular is that it offers a fantastic weight to strength ratio.
-This is ideal for roller shutters designed to be able to prevent burglars but also roll up and down easily.
+This is ideal for shutters designed to be able to prevent burglars but also roll up and down easily.

 - No painting required